Hurt while working at sea? Leatherwood Law protects injured seamen

 What to Do If You’re Injured as a Seaman

-you into signing statements or accepting a quick payout.
+pressure you into signing statements or accepting a quick

 Seaman Injury FAQs

-Am I considered a “seaman” under the Jones Act?
+How do I know if I am a seaman under the Jones Act?

-How long do I have to file a seaman injury claim in Texas?
+How long do I have to file a seaman injury claim?

-What damages are available in a Jones Act or seaman injury lawsuit?
+What damages can I recover in a Jones Act case?

 Talk to a Houston Seaman Injury Lawyer Today